 We do not treat patients below the age of 18 years of age.

 Healing is better if patients refrain from or quit smoking.

 Hymenoplasty is ideal for those who may have torn their hymen either during sexual intercourse or physical sports activities, and wish to restore their hymen, generally for cultural or religious reasons.

 The procedure is suitable for women who have not experienced a vaginal birth and preferably have not experienced pregnancy yet.

 Hymenoplasty is performed meticulously with the patient under local anaesthesia for maximum patient safety.
 Once the area to be treated is numb, the remaining tissue of the hymen is removed.
 The edges are then brought together and stitched up forming a small ring that imitates the original hymen.

 The procedure can take up to an hour for completion.
 The newly formed hymen will resemble the original and will also bleed if torn once again.

 The procedure cannot restore the torn hymen but will help reconstruct a new one to imitate the original.
-The newly formed hymen will closely resemble the original one and will bleed if torn once again.
+The newly formed hymen will closely resemble the original one and may bleed if torn once again.

 Am I a good candidate for hymenoplasty?Schedule a consultation to find out if you are a good candidate for hymen repair.